AliSaad/MapReduce/README.md

 # MapReduce

-# I Will update my works and all of information while learning mapreduce in next 10 days.
+# I will update my works and all of information while learning mapreduce within 10 days.